bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> software.values()
     dict_values([])

-Here we make a new key value mapping.
-The key is a string - ``Python``, and the corresponding value is an integer 100:
+Here we insert a new key, value mapping into the dictionary.
+The key is a string |--| ``MATLAB``, and the corresponding value is an integer 50:

 .. nbplot::